tconrick/JPCDev/README.md

 To view the test site go to: [jpcdev.test](jpcdev.test)

-To login to WordPress go to [jpcdev.test/wp-login.php](jpcdev.test/wp-login) using these default details:
+To login to WordPress go to [jpcdev.test/wp-login.php](jpcdev.test/wp-login) using these default details: :ok_hand:
 >username: admin
 >password: password